La Réole

 La Réole (/fr/; La Rèula) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.

 Geography

-La Réole is located on the right bank of the Garonne, 61 km southeast of Bordeaux by rail.
+La Réole is located on the right (northern) bank of the Garonne River, with the southern part forming the hamlet of Rouergue.
+The town centre sits on a rocky spur overlooking the river.
+It lies 61 km southeast of Bordeaux by rail.
 La Réole station has rail connections to Agen, Langon and Bordeaux.

+The municipality covers an area of 1,250 hectares, which is smaller than average for the department of Gironde.

 History

 There is evidence of a Roman villa, La Pontesa, with an adjoining cemetery which has been dated to be from the 3rd or 4th century.
 There were other Roman villas nearby.
 At this time in the region, there were Roman buildings every 1500 metres or so.

 Evidence of later dwellings on the La Pontesa site show that it was inhabited between the 7th and 8th centuries.
 Nineteen sarcophaguses and funeral articles have been found on this site.